A Himiko Water Bus travels through Tokyo Bay

 The Sumida River Line runs from Asakusa to Hama Rikyu garden (45 minutes, 720 yen, about 12 boats per day).
 The dock at Hama Rikyu is located within the garden's paid grounds, so disembarking means that travelers also have to pay the garden's entry fee (300 yen).
 The boats then travel a further five minutes to the Hinode Pier, where a transfer can be made to boats bound for Odaiba.
 Note that Hama Rikyu is not served by boats in direction of Asakusa.

-The Odaiba Line travels from Hinode to Odaiba Seaside Park (20 minutes, 460 yen, about 15 boats per day), with 5 boats per day stopping along the way at Harumi.
+The Odaiba Line travels from Hinode to Odaiba Seaside Park (20 minutes, 460 yen, 10-15 boats per day).
 The Tokyo Big Sight-Palette Town Line travels to both the Tokyo Big Sight and Palette town attractions (about 30 minutes, 400 yen, 7 boats per day), but two boats per day only travel to Tokyo Big Sight and none of the boats run on Mondays and Tuesdays (except in the case of national holidays).

 A Himiko boat at Odaiba Seaside Park

 Some other convenient water bus lines are operated by the Tokyo Metropolitan Park Association.
-The Mizube Cruise Line travels from Ryogoku on the Sumida River to Odaiba (1 hour, 1000 yen, about 5 boats per day) or can be taken even further to the Kasai Rinkai Park (about 100 minutes, 1000 yen, about 2 boats per day).
+The Mizube Cruise Line travels from Ryogoku on the Sumida River to Odaiba (1 hour, 1100 yen, about 5 boats per day).
 The boats also stop at Hama Rikyu garden, where disembarking requires paying the garden's entrance fee (300 yen).
+On most days, there is one boat which connects Ryogoku, Asakusa, Odaiba and the Kasai Rinkai Park (2 hours and 1600 yen from Ryogoku, 50 minutes and 1100 yen from Odaiba).

 There are some other cruises available that include lunch or dinner so that customers can enjoy a meal on the water.
 These cruises usually take about two hours and make a round trip that ends at the departure point.
 Prices depend on the meal and typically vary from 6,000 to 15,000 yen.